-Various regulatory agencies have established guidelines for data management and security.
-Below is a list of agencies and the corresponding requirements:
+Various regulatory agencies and industry consortiums have established guidelines for data management and security.
+Below is a list of data integrity-relevant agency and industry-related references:

 Data storage locations must be secured to prevent data from being saved to unauthorized file storage locations, including removable devices.
 One way of securing data is to implement local security groups or active directory groups to the data storage folder where only users in certain security groups have permissions to access the folder.
-It is good data integrity practice for system administrators to remove, delete and modification permissions from folders containing original CGMP/GLP raw data.
+It is good data integrity practice for system administrators to remove or delete modification permissions from folders containing original CGMP/GLP raw data.
 In certain software applications, the removal of delete and modification permissions through the operating system will prevent the application from saving data to the folder.
-In such cases, third party software applications can provide solutions for restricting access to the folder without modifying Windows NTFS permissions.
+In such cases, third-party software applications or windows scripting can provide solutions for restricting access to the folder without modifying Windows New Technology File System (NTFS) permissions.

 Audit trails are a key element to permit detection and prevent manipulation of records.
 Sound data integrity practice involves retaining audit trail and all relevant metadata that support GMP/GLP processes and data reporting.
 Ideally, software applications for GMP and GLP environments should be 21 CFR Part 11 compliant as well as Annex 11 compliant.

-The following examples will go over common and unique situations for handling data storage and backup/archiving for data retention.
+The following examples explain common and unique situations for handling data storage and backup/archiving for data retention.

 Standalone systems generally are instruments that either have built-in firmware or computer workstations which are not connected to a network.
 Some of the advantages of implementing standalone systems is they are inherently protected from network hacking or intrusion.
 For such systems, data is stored in the instrument firmware or the local hard drive of the computer workstation.

 To support the backup of data from the local hard drive, there are numerous products on the market that can create full system backup images of the local hard drive.
-Storage devices like USB devices or portable hard drives can be used to migrate data from the firmware to a computer workstation and then be backed up by tools mentioned above.
+For example, data can be transferred from a non-networked PC to a networked pc utilizing a bridged USB cable or crossover network cable.

 A network server can be used as a central data repository system for instrument workstations that are networked.
-In a network server, data migrates from the application installed on a local workstation to secure directories in the server.
+In a network server, data is directly saved from the application installed on a local workstation to secure directories in the server environment.
 It is critical to ensure that the network server is secured with appropriate access controls that are managed by company policies.
 A secondary backup of the network server should be in place.
 A risk assessment should be implemented to assess the frequency of backups.

-In cases of application software which only have the capability to store data to the local hard drive or local databases, solutions can be implemented to provide migration solutions.
-If using VB scripts, Windows task scheduler can be utilized to automatically execute the scripts to move data from the local hard drive to the network server to backup data.
+In cases of application software that only have the capability to store data to the local hard drive or local databases, solutions can be implemented to provide migration solutions.
+If using Visual Basic Scripts (VBScripts), Windows Task Scheduler can be utilized to automatically execute the scripts to move data from the local hard drive to the network server to back up data.
 It is good practice to implement secondary backup solutions for all GMP/GLP data.